(Updated October 26, 2013)

 After you add positive credit to your credit reports you must not max out or charge close to the credit limit.
 Consumers who routinely max out credit cards are more likely to experience problems repaying the debt should a change of circumstance occur, such as loss of income or illness.
 The lower the utilization rate, the better your credit score.

-Keep those balances low — And by low I mean do not charge more than 30% of your available credit limit.
-If at all possible aim for 10% of your available credit limit and your credit scores will get better and better as long as you pay all of your credit obligations on time.
+Keep those balances low — And by low I mean do not charge more than 10% of your available credit limit unless you pay in full each month.
+Your credit scores will get better and better as long as you pay all of your credit obligations on time.

 Credit scoring models calculate the utilization of available credit because it is thought to be a good indicator of risk.
 Using too much of your available credit may land you in the high risk category.